alphagov/govuk-rfcs/rfc-146-production-deploy-access.md

 - Permission to deploy apps in Jenkins (ideally without Jenkins admin permission)
 - Permission to merge continuously deployed applications
 - Readonly access to AWS, Fastly, logging systems, etc.
-- admin access to GOV.UK Signon (create and edit normal users)
+- normal access to GOV.UK Signon in production (with app permissions granted as needed)

 This level of access should not include: